raspberrypilearning/microbit-game-controller/worksheet.md

 ## Coding the UFO

-1. The UFO needs to start in a random location and then chase after the Rocket.
+1. The UFO needs to start in a random location and then chase after the rocket.
 This is fairly easy to set up.
-The Scratch `Stage` stretches from about -250 to 250 horizontally (the x-axis) and -180 to 180 vertically (the y-axis).
-So picking two random numbers in these ranges, would position the rocket.
+The Scratch `Stage` stretches from about -250 to 250 horizontally (the x-axis) and -180 to 180 vertically (the y-axis), so picking two random numbers in these ranges will enable you to position the rocket.

 	![screen14](images/screen14.png)

-1. Next you can use a `forever` loop to get the UFO to chase the rocket.
+1. Next, you can use a `forever` loop to get the UFO to chase the rocket.

 	![screen15](images/screen15.png)